How to Write a Novella: 3 Common Mistakes to Avoid

 The takeaway…

 Write from your heart and your soul and you can’t make a mistake.
 Not really.
 Can’t Let Go ended up becoming a small story that has a very big place in my heart.
-I loved going deeper about two of my favorite characters!
-Neither Can’t Let Go or Hard to Handle (to date) haven’t received the acclaim of some of my later novels, but that doesn’t change the fact that they are rewarding, fun reads.
+I loved going deeper about two of my favorite characters.

-At the end of the day all I want as an author is to have a backlist of stories and characters that my readers love to return to again and again.
-Go out there and do the same for your readers.
+At the end of the day, I want to have a backlist of stories and characters that my readers love to return to again and again.
+Go out there and do the same for your loyal readers.
+You won’t regret it.

 xo, Jessica